wootzapp/www/index.md

 Wootz steel originated in South India, in present day Kodumanal, Erode, Tamil Nadu.
 The word "wootz" appears to have originated as a mistranscription of *wook*  the Tamil language root word for the alloy is *urukku*.

 Trade spread the technology to the city of Damascus, where an industry developed for making weapons of this steel..and began to be known as Damascus steel.

+After the First War of Indian Independence of 1857 against the British East India Company, the British government frowned upon weapon-making by Indians.
+This led to the stoppage of the production of Wootz.
+And the secret was lost forever.

 Wootz is the strongest, sharpest and best steel in the world.
 Definitely better than alloy or Chrome steel ;)